In this Kitchen Nightmares episode, Gordon Ramsay visits Anna Vincenzo's in Boca Raton, Florida.

 Gordon returns to observe CeCe and her staff in action during a dinner service.

-The food goes out quickly and is sent back just as fast as her customers were unhappy with what they received.
+The food goes out quickly and is sent back just as fast as the customers were unhappy with the food.

 One customer receives a tasteless veal dish and another complaints of chunky, cold calamari.